epunx2/ericchrobak.com/_posts/2018-09-27-Sinatra-and-MVC.md

 Flatiron School provides an in-depth description of the structure here.

 A brief summary of that layout and structure: Gemfile - Where your gems are held.
 These will be installed by bundler as well as look for dependencies. app.rb or app Directory - this folder holds mvc files Models Directory - This is where the logic files will be.
 The files may represent single functions or larger group of similar functions.
 Inside of each file you will often find individual classes.
 Controller Directory - This is where the application configuration, routes, and controller actions will be located.
 These files controller the communication between the Models and views.
 Views Directory - This is where the files will be for the views.
-What is displayed to the user is in this directory. config.ru - This file is necessary for building rack applications and using rackup/shotgun to start a server.
+What is displayed to the user is in this directory. config.ru - This file is necessary for building Rack applications and using Rackup/Shotgun to start a server.
 This file will also load our environment, libraries and application.
 Config Directory - This is where our environment file will be located.
-The environment file connects the application files to the proper ruby gems and to each other.
+The environment file connects the application files to the proper Ruby gems and to each other.
 Public Directory - Where the front files will be located.
-Files such images, videos, css, etc. Spec Directory - This is where the test files will be located.
+Files such images, videos, CSS, etc. Spec Directory - This is where the test files will be located.

 Initially Sinatra seemed foreign but reading the file structure, mvc mater, and putting together some simple apps it was less intimidating.
 I hope this article provides the resources to make a little less intimidating for you as well!